TykTechnologies/tyk-gateway-docker/README.md

 This container only contains the Tyk API gateway, the dashboard is provided as a seperate container and need to be configured separately.

-Tyk will run with a defaut configuration unless it has been overriden ith the -v flag.
+Tyk will run with a defaut configuration unless it has been overriden with the -v flag.
 Two sample configurations have been provided to run Tyk Gateway standalone (no DB or dashboard, file-based configurations) or with the dashboard and MongoDB.

 Quickstart
 ----------